bitpay/bitpay-public-client/README.md

 On success:

-All available option attributes are described bellow.
+All available option attributes are described below.

 Attribute | Type | Default | Description
 --------- | ---- | ------- | -----------